generation-org/JAVA/JAVA-7 - Methods /README.md

  3. Add some code to the *main* method to invoke the aritmetic functions defined and verify it works as expected.

 ## Challenge yourself
-Add some more functions to your *CalculatorBrain*:
+Add some more functionality to your *CalculatorBrain*:
 * Square Root
 * Power Of